mesche/ODataV4-JavaEE-Example-Apache-Olingo/README.md

 Book Title 1
 ```

-## Request: Create New Book
+## Request: Create New Book Or Author

-With this request we can create a new book and add it to the list of the available books.
+With this request we can create a new book (with author data) or a new author and add it to the available list.
 The Olingo library takes this request, serializes the request body and invokes the corresponding method of our processor class.

 Internally the `DataEntityProcessor` implementation of the OData service will be invoked.